Safeguarding children and young people policy

 The CEO of Make-A-Wish Australia is responsible for:

-a) Dealing with and investigating reports of child abuse as required;
+1. Dealing with and investigating reports of child abuse or risk of harm as required;

-e) Providing support for employees, employee contractors and volunteers in undertaking their child protection responsibilities, including the prevention of opportunities for harm to occur;
+5. Providing support for employees, employee contractors and volunteers in undertaking their child safety responsibilities, including the prevention of opportunities for harm to occur;

-g) Managing enquiries, including from the media, relating to suspected child abuse and harm.
+7. Managing enquiries, including from the media, relating to suspected child abuse or risk of harm.

 Managers

-c) Educate employees and volunteers about the prevention and detection of child abuse and ensure that they have completed the mandatory training;
+3. Educate employees and volunteers about the prevention and detection of child abuse or risk of harm and ensure that they have completed the mandatory training;

 Management should be familiar with the types of abuse and harm that might occur within their area of responsibility and be alert for any indications of such conduct.